 The Young Ambassadors programme is funded by the National Lottery and is a key element of sportscotland’s contribution to developing young people as leaders in sport.
 We believe that young people make a meaningful and important contribution as leaders in sport, and that young people should have access to a range of opportunities of leadership roles which reflect their interests and abilities.

 Each year, two pupils from each secondary school in Scotland are chosen as Young Ambassadors to promote sport, and motivate and inspire other young people to get involved in sport in their schools, clubs and local communities.

-There have been over 3,500 Young Ambassadors in Scotland since the programme started in 2012, and 650 new Young Ambassadors have the opportunity to attend one of our national conferences in order to provide understanding of the role.
+There have been over 4,500 Young Ambassadors in Scotland since the programme started in 2012, and around 650 new Young Ambassadors have the opportunity to attend one of our national conferences in order to provide understanding of the role.

 The role of a Young Ambassador

 At the heart of the Young Ambassador programme is the principle that their views, and those of other young people are heard, valued and influence decision making; and that they are engaged in driving change.